Scott Tanser: St Mirren

 On 7 June 2021, Tanser signed a one-year contract with Scottish Premiership club St Mirren, with an option for a further year.
 He established himself as a popular player at St Mirren Park for what the Daily Record called his "marauding runs down the left flank and his wicked deliveries into the box" and kept his first-team place after Jim Goodwin's departure in February.
 He signed a two-year contract extension with the club in May 2022.
 Manager Stephen Robinson commented that Tanser was "one of the best left-backs in this league".
 In October 2022, Tanser was involved in a car crash that left his wife injured; Robinson said that the accident "puts football into perspective".
 He featured 35 times across the 2022–23 campaign.

 In October 2023, Tanser extended his contract with Saints until the summer of 2026.
 He said he was very happy after making his 100th club appearance in January.
 By March, he had made more crosses than any other player in the division that season, creating 28 chances and four assists.
 He was named in the Premiership Team of the Week after scoring in a 3–1 with at Dundee on 4 May.
 He ended the 2023–24 season with 42 appearances to his name.
 He featured 32 times in the 2024–25 campaign, being sent off twice in games against Motherwell and Ross County.
 The St Mirren website described his sending off at Motherwell as "an incredibly harsh decision".

+Tanser achieved his second Scottish League Cup winner's medal, appearing as a substitute in a 3–1 win over Celtic in the 2025 Scottish League Cup final.
+In April 2026, he was reported to be a summer transfer target for Falkirk.
+He featured 32 times in the 2025–26 season, including in both legs of the play-off win over Partick Thistle.